 Layer 7 HTTP URI load directing with cookies allows the WebMux[TM] to direct traffic from the same client to the same server in the farm.
 This scheduling method also compares the match pattern against the host MIME header.
 In other words, a host name can be specified as a match pattern.
-This is useful for shopping cart services, for example, so that a client will be directed to the same specific server and keeps their shopping cart items valid.
-The cookie expire time matches the MAX_AGE setting specified in cookie by the servers.
+Also, if the server generates a cookie, the WebMux[TM] will generate its own cookie to keep track of which client session belongs to which server.
+These are useful for shopping cart services, for example, so that a client will be directed to the same server and keep their shopping cart items valid.
+The WebMux[TM] 's cookie expire time matches the MAX_AGE setting specified in the cookie generated by the servers.
 When MAX_AGE is not defined, the cookie expire time is 30 minutes.

-Layer 7 hashed URI load directing does a hash algorithm on the URI string as part of its load balancing mechanism.
+Layer 7 hashed URI load directing does a mod function on the URI string as part of its load balancing mechanism.